Tom T. Hall: Early life and career

-One of his earliest successful songwriting ventures, "Harper Valley PTA", recorded in 1968 by Jeannie C. Riley, hit No. 1 on the Billboard Hot 100 and Hot Country Singles charts a week apart.
-It sold over six million copies and won both a Grammy Award and CMA Award.
-The song would go on to inspire a motion picture and television program of the same name.
-Hall himself recorded the song for his album The Definitive Collection (as track No. 23).
-His recording career took off after Riley's rendition of the song, releasing a number of hits from the late 1960s through the early 1980s.
+One of Hall's earliest successful songwriting ventures, "Harper Valley PTA", recorded in 1968 by Jeannie C. Riley, hit number one on the Billboard Hot 100 and Hot Country Singles charts a week apart.
+It sold over six million copies and won both a Grammy Award and a CMA Award.
+The song went on to inspire a motion picture and television program of the same name.
+Hall himself recorded the song for his album The Definitive Collection (as track number 23).
+His recording career took off after Riley's rendition of the song, and he released a number of hits from the late 1960s through the early 1980s.
 Some of his biggest hits include "A Week in a Country Jail", "(Old Dogs, Children and) Watermelon Wine", "I Love", "Country Is", "The Year Clayton Delaney Died", "I Like Beer", "Faster Horses (the Cowboy and the Poet)", and "That Song Is Driving Me Crazy".
-One of his best known numbers, "Pamela Brown," was recorded by Leo Kottke and became a staple of his performances.
-He is also noted for his child-oriented songs, including "Sneaky Snake" and "I Care", the latter of which hit No. 1 on the country charts in 1975.
-His song "I Love", in which the narrator lists the things in life that he loves, was recorded by Heathen Dan, with completely altered lyrics, as "I Like" and appeared many times on the Dr. Demento show in the early 1980s.
-Hall's song was also used with altered lyrics and a hard rock arrangement in a popular 2003 TV commercial for Coors Light.
-In the mid-to-late 1970s, Hall was a commercial spokesperson for Chevrolet trucks.
+One of Hall's best-known numbers, "Pamela Brown", was recorded by Leo Kottke and became a staple of Kottke's performances.
+Hall is also noted for his child-oriented songs, including "Sneaky Snake" and "I Care", the latter of which hit number one on the country charts in 1975.
+His song "I Love", in which the narrator lists the things in life that he loves, was recorded by Heathen Dan, with completely altered lyrics, as "I Like" and appeared many times on Dr. Demento's show in the early 1980s.
+Hall's song was also used with altered lyrics and a hard-rock arrangement in a popular 2003 TV commercial for Coors Light.
+In the mid- to late 1970s, Hall was a commercial spokesperson for Chevrolet trucks.

 Hall succeeded Ralph Emery as host of the syndicated country music TV show Pop!
 Goes the Country in 1980 and continued until the series ended in 1982.
 Hall largely retired from writing new material in 1986 and from performing in 1994; his last public performance, which was also his first in several years, was in 2011.